New Keynesian Economics - Explained

 Despite that new Keynesian economics is a contemporary approach to macroeconomics, there are certain issues that critics and opponents have identified.
 One major issue with the new Keynesian economics as argued by economists is that as a modern theory, it posits that firms that are run as a monopoly or are very competitive in nature set their prices and determine their sales level which creates a constraint.
 When prices are set by monopoly firms and competitive firms they have specific expectations that might not be achieved given that imperfect competition and asymmetric information create failures in the market, thereby affecting their expectations.

-References for New Keynesian Economics
+Academic Research on New Keynesian Economics